-This tour is designed for anyone who is looking for the adventure ride whilst touring with the local insider.
+This tour is designed for anyone who is looking for an adventure ride whilst touring with a local insider.
 You will have time for cultural exploration and personal discovery throughout your trip.

 Through this cycling adventure, you will cycle on the charming backroads and jungle trails to discover the beautiful scenery of Cambodia and immerse yourself in the local Cambodian culture.
-Uncover the stories of the famous Angkor temples, learn about the ancient capital of the Khmer Kingdom and heading down to the Great Lake (Tonle Sap) where you can experience the real activities of Cambodian people who live in the floating villages.
+Uncover the stories of the famous Angkor temples, learn about the ancient capital of the Khmer Kingdom, and head down to the Tonle Sap lake, where you can experience the real activities of Cambodian people who live in the floating villages.

-After breakfast at the hotel, you start biking the morning temple exploration at the most illustrious temple with fewer crowds.
-First, you will visit Ta Prohm which is unique in that it has been left largely as it was found- overgrown by jungle trees and vines, with many parts of the temple crumbling to the ground.
-This makes the so-called Tomb Raider Temple, as it was used during the filming of the movie, one of the most picturesque and memorable temples of the Angkor complex.
+After breakfast at the hotel, you start biking for the morning temple exploration at the most illustrious temple with the smallest crowds.
+First, you will visit Ta Prohm, which is unique in that it has been left largely as it was found: overgrown by jungle trees and vines, with many parts of the temple crumbling to the ground.
+This makes the so-called Tomb Raider Temple, as it was used during the filming of the movie, one of the most picturesque and memorable temples in the Angkor complex.

-You will then head out to the ancient city of Angkor Thom, enter the city through the ancient Gate, an impressive stone gate carved with elephants and four giant faces.
-From here, continue to Bayon Temple, found in the center of the city famed as the enigmatic faces representing the 54 provinces of the Great Khmer Empire.
+You will then head out to the ancient city of Angkor Thom and enter the city through the ancient Gate, an impressive stone gate carved with elephants and four giant faces.
+From here, continue to Bayon Temple, located in the center of the city and famed as the enigmatic faces representing the 54 provinces of the Great Khmer Empire.
 The Terrace of the Elephants and the Terrace of the Leper King are also must-visits as they are both known for their intricate bas-reliefs.

 You will take a break at lunch and stop at the local restaurant to enjoy tasteful Cambodian dishes.